The Canary Date Palm Tree, scientific name Phoenix canariensis, is easily recognized through its crown of leaves and trunk characteristics.

 How to Care For Canary Date Palm

-Generally healthy palm, but occasionally can have problems with Palmetto weevils, palm-leaf skeletonizer, lethal yellowing, magnesium deficiency, ganoderma, sigmina leaf spot, graphiola false smut, phytophthora bud rot.
+This palm is generally resilient, but it may occasionally face challenges from pests and issues such as Palmetto weevils, palm-leaf skeletonizer, lethal yellowing, magnesium deficiency, ganoderma, sigmina leaf spot, graphiola false smut, and phytophthora bud rot.

 Canary Date Palm Pictures